 We are looking to expand the Society’s circle of patrons and increase the number of loans we operate.
 If you have an instrument you would like to be included in the Society’s lending programme or have any further ideas for support, please email us at firstname.lastname@example.org.

-If you are a player looking to borrow a fine violin, viola or cello through the Beare’s International Violin Society, please email email@example.com with some information about your playing background and reasons for seeking a new instrument.
+If you are a player looking to borrow a fine violin, viola or cello through the Beare’s International Violin Society, please email email@example.com with a biography, video of your playing and reasons for seeking a new instrument.
 While we are currently working at capacity in regards to the number of loans we facilitate, please get in touch to be added to our list.